8 Indicators That Your Friend Is Secretly Competing With You

 Another common sign is the minimization of your achievements while elevating their own.
 They might dismiss your success as luck while emphasizing the hard work and skill required for their achievements.

-If a friend regularly exhibits these behaviors, it could indicate a hidden competitive streak.
+If a friend regularly exhibits these behaviors, especially as a more consistent pattern rather than isolated incidents, it could indicate a hidden competitive streak.
 This competition can sometimes strain the friendship, making interactions feel less genuine and supportive.
-For more insights into such signs, check out Hack Spirit's article on one-upmanship.
+For more insights into such signs, check out Hack Spirit’s article on one-upmanship.

 2) They downplay your successes.